choojs/choo/README.md

 ### `app.mount(selector)`
-Start the application and mount it on the given `querySelector`,
+Start the application and mount it on the given `querySelector`, the given selector can be a String or a DOM element.

 This will _replace_ the selector provided with the tree returned from `app.start()`.
 If you want to add the app as a child to an element, use `app.start()` to obtain the tree and manually append it.